wjsutton/games_night_viz/README.md

 ### The Challenges

-Season 1 of #GamesNightViz will consist of 6 sets of challenges released monthly.
+Season 1 of #GamesNightViz will consist of 6 sets of challenges released on a 6-week to monthly basis.

 |Challenge|Data Viz|Design|Data Prep|Deadline|Roundup|
 |:----|:---------|:---------|:---------|:---------|:---------|